Happ loses no-hitter in 8th for Twins in 2-0 win vs Pirates

 TRAINER’S ROOM

-Pirates: 3B Ke’Bryan Hayes had his inflamed left wrist examined on Thursday and was ”doing better,” Shelton said.
+Pirates: 3B Ke’Bryan Hayes had his inflamed left wrist examined Thursday and was “doing better,” manager Derek Shelton said.

 Twins: SS Andrelton Simmons, the first of five players to land on the COVID-19 injured list, has cleared protocols and could return to action next week after ramping up his activity, Baldelli said.